kanisterio/kanister/docs/architecture.rst

 Repository Server Admin User Secret
 -----------------------------------
-This secret is used for storing admin credentials used by the controller to start the kopia repository server.
+This secret is used for storing admin credentials used by the controller to start the Kopia repository server.
 It is referenced by ``spec.server.accessSecretRef`` in repository server CR

 .. code-block:: yaml